 Here is a male Spotted Boxfish (Ostracion meleagris) which is common on shallow reefs and reaches 6 inches in length.
 Males are dark blue with orange markings and black above with large white spots.
 The Hawaiian form has fewer orange spots than those elsewhere.

-The Box Fish is a shy and quite fish.
+The Box Fish is shy and quiet fish.
 It likes to live around rocks and corals as a bottom dweller, a lot of times around sandy bottoms.
-It is generally slow moving, but have you ever tried to catch one in your aquarium without sending it into a toxic emitting frenzy?Continue to 4 of 10 below.
+It is generally slow moving, but have you ever tried to catch one in your aquarium without sending it into a toxic emitting frenzy?Continue to 3 of 9 below.

 Female Whitley's Boxfish (Ostracion Whitleyi)

 A Female Whitley's Boxfish (Ostracion whitleyi).
 Brown and white females are fairly common.
 Sky-blue striped males are extremely rare and generally found in deep water.
 It attains a length of 6 inches but is usually smaller.
 This species may not sustain a breeding population locally.Continue to 4 of 9 below.

 Male Whitley's Boxfish (Ostracion Whitleyi)